 The St. Ann Community

-The St. Ann Community is currently made up of ten Christians who are committed to living together in intentional community while also working for development within the College Heights neighborhood and its surroundings.
+The St. Ann Community(SAC) is currently made up of ten Christians who are committed to living together in intentional community while also working for development within the College Heights neighborhood and its surroundings.
 Most of the SAC has been walking through life together since our initial formation as a group in February 2010, and since the summer of 2011, we have been primarily established within CH, where we are beginning to cultivate the relationships with neighbors that are fundamental to the hopes and commitments we have for our interactions in that context.

 The dream that God has given us as a community is one with many facets, though those fall generally under a three-fold framework: community, neighborhood, and city.
 For the SAC itself, it is a dream of holy and purposeful covenant living that challenges us to grow into deeper relationship with God and one another.
 For the CHN, it is a dream of community development, not just in economic resources, but also in the residents’ interpersonal bonds and quality of life.
 For the larger city of Abilene, it is a dream of participating in and furthering a network of connections among the city’s officials, organizations, and concerned citizens, all for the sake of the well-being of the city and its inhabitants.
 In all of these areas, we hope to see reconciliation of relationships and the restoration of people and things to their intended beauty and function.